 Student has a GPA of 2.0 or above and is graduating in 2020.

-The scholarship application window opens on February 1, 2020 and closes on March 1, 2020 at https://www.worldmedicalrelief.org/high-school-scholarship.
+The scholarship application window opens on February 1, 2020 and closes on March 1, 2020.
+The scholarship application form may be found here.
 Students have to agree to World Medical Relief’s principles not to discriminate, and that World Medical Relief has the right to use the video.
+The student will be informed by March 15, 2020 or earlier.
 The Scholarship will be awarded at the scholarship/honors night at the school.